 Experience a low-key piece of the famous Appalachian Trail on the Pochuck Boardwalk.
-Photo by fernjelen via Instagram.
+Photo by fernjelen via Instagram

 Smooth trails and boardwalks through 530 acres of marshes and forests make this shore-area hike a win for families and birdwatchers.
 Seven miles of trails, including one to the beach, offer scenic views of Barnegat Bay and osprey nesting areas.
 Don't miss the butterfly garden or exhibits at the recently renovated Cooper Environmental Center, featuring a live osprey camera, bird-watching area, live reptiles, and fish.
 The park also offers crabbing, fishing, and picnic areas.
 Swing by Cattus Island on weekends for organized nature walks with a theme.

 Enjoy the beginner trail at Cheesequake State Park.
-Photo by Tom Simpson
+Photo by Ali Chandra

 With saltwater marshes, freshwater swamps, open fields, and a hardwood forest, this state park boasts five well-marked trails that range from easy to moderate.
 The beginner yellow trail is a shaded loop with boardwalks, stairs, and views of Hooks Creek Lake.
 The more moderate red, green, and blue paths include some inclines and wooden plank bridges over streams and marshes.
 Cheesequake also features biking, boating, camping, and playgrounds.